Many employers look for phlebotomists who have completed some kind of professional certification.

 Phlebotomists typically enter the occupation with a postsecondary nondegree award from a phlebotomy program.
 Almost all employers look for phlebotomists who have earned professional certification.

 Education and Training

 Phlebotomists typically enter the occupation with a postsecondary nondegree award from a phlebotomy program.
 Programs are available from community colleges, vocational schools, or technical schools.
 These programs usually take less than 1 year to complete and lead to a certificate.
 Certification programs involve classroom sessions and laboratory work, and they include instruction in anatomy, physiology, and medical terminology.

 Some phlebotomists enter the occupation with a high school diploma and are trained to be a phlebotomist on the job.
 No matter their education level, phlebotomists also receive specific instructions on how to identify, label, and track blood samples.

 Almost all employers prefer to hire phlebotomists who have earned professional certification.

 Several organizations offer certifications for phlebotomists.
-The National Center for Competency Testing (NCCT), National Healthcareer Association (NHA), the American Society for Clinical Pathology (ASCP), the National Phlebotomy Association, and the American Medical Technologists (AMT) offer Phlebotomy Technician certifications.
+The National Center for Competency Testing (NCCT), National Healthcareer Association (NHA), American Society for Clinical Pathology (ASCP), National Phlebotomy Association, and American Medical Technologists (AMT) offer Phlebotomy Technician certifications.